aboffa/Parallel_Game_of_Life/README.md

   <img width="460" height="300" src="https://github.com/aboffa/Parallel_Game_of_Life/blob/master/plots/bigun.png">
 </p>

+This parallel implementation can be *space optimized* or *time optimized*.
+In order to have space optimization the "aliveness" of the cells is represented with bits.
+In order to have time optimization the "aliveness" of the cells is represented with `uint_16`, this choice allows us to have vectorization.

+These two modes are mutual exclusive, the space one is the default one.
+To switch to the time one the compilier flag `-DTIME` must be used.

-I use the library [sdsl-lite](https://github.com/simongog/sdsl-lite) in order to use their bit-vector, just because I am used to use it.
+I use the library [sdsl-lite](https://github.com/simongog/sdsl-lite) in order to use their bit-vector.
 To install it:

 ```